GoogleCloudPlatform/appengine-custom-runtimes-samples/perl/README.md

     gcloud app deploy
     ```

-You are now running perl on App Engine Flexible.
+You are now running Perl on Google App Engine.
 How cool is that?